Sholola-Gbolahan/Advance-react/src/Note.md

 #### 036 Toggle Challenge
   1. Learnt a return statement is placed after the first logic in order to avoid running the second conditon from running.
 It's said to be the way javascrpt works
   2. Learnt the ! operator can also be use to change the state value to oppsite value.

+#### 037 User Challenge
+  1. Learnt on login the user data from database will be available.